two men replacing windows

 Even if you don’t have to replace all the windows in your house, you’ll likely still pay thousands in total costs.
 You can often apply for financing directly through the manufacturers.

-A lower-cost option is to borrow against the home’s equity with a cash-out refinance or home equity line of credit.
-A home equity line of credit usually has fewer fees than a cash-out refinance, but the interest rates are adjustable, tend to be higher than current cash-out rates and will vary with the market.
-A cash-out refinance has the option of a fixed interest rate and may provide more money.
-Either way, these options will help lessen out-of-pocket costs while taking advantage of your home's equity.
+A lower-cost option is to borrow against your home’s equity with a cash-out refinance or home equity loan.
+A home equity loan usually has fewer fees than a cash-out refinance, but the interest rates tend to be higher than cash-out rates.
+A cash-out refinance has a fixed-rate option and may provide more money.
+Either way, these options will help reduce out-of-pocket costs while taking advantage of your home's equity.

-As we mentioned earlier on, energy-efficient windows also maximize future savings.
-According to the Department of Energy, 25% – 30% of residential heating and cooling energy use is wasted because of inefficient windows.
+Energy-efficient windows also maximize future savings.
+According to the Department of Energy, 25% – 30% of residential heating and cooling energy use is lost due to inefficient windows.
 There are many benefits of energy-efficient windows, like saving money on utility bills.

-Energy-efficient windows are determined by an Energy Star rating.
-This is an official government rating that consumers can trust.
+Energy-efficient windows are determined by an ENERGY STAR rating, an official government rating consumers can trust.

 When choosing new windows, homeowners can look for windows that include:

-Double- or triple-paned glass: Triple-paned windows are the gold standard and can result in huge cost savings for consumers.
-Double-paned glass is still better than single-paned, but not as efficient as triple-paned.
+• Double-pane or triple-pane glass: Triple-paned windows are the gold standard and can add up to huge cost savings for consumers.
+Double-paned glass is better than single-paned, but not as efficient as triple-paned glass.

-High Energy Star ratings: Look at windows with high Energy Star ratings.
-This will show which windows will help the most.
+• High ENERGY STAR ratings: Look at windows with high ENERGY STAR ratings.
+The ratings will show which windows can help the most.

-Low-E coatings: Low-E glass filters through some of the light that comes through the windows.
-This can reflect heat and reduce your energy costs.
+• Low-E coatings: Low-E glass filters through some of the light that comes through the windows, reflecting heat and reducing your energy costs.

 Window Replacement Cost FAQs

-Here are some of the common questions that homeowners have about window replacement:
+Here are some common questions homeowners have about window replacement:

 Can I replace my windows myself to save on costs?

 There are pros and cons of homeowners wanting to DIY window replacements to help save on labor costs.
-In many cases, a DIY project can be as effective as one done by professional contractors.
-However, replacing and installing windows is a difficult job and requires those with experience.
-It can also be a time-intensive job, taking about 4 — 6 hours per window, depending on the complexity of the install.
+In many cases, DIY can be as effective as hiring professional contractors.
+However, replacing and installing windows is a difficult job and requires experience.
+It can also be time-intensive, taking about 4 – 6 hours per window, depending on the complexity of the installation.

 What does new construction mean in window installation terms?